gabriel-doriath-dohler/pjulia/README.md

 We accept any char in a comment (except the newline character).
 ## Parsing
 We parser used to contain bugs.
 Some are fixed now.
-It will generate a warning `unused var zz`.
+It will generate a warning `unused variable zz`.
 This is ugly but expected.
+## Ast
+The localisation isn't stored is a good way.
+It is ugly and impressice.
 ## Typing
 We use `src/env.ml` as a typing environment.
 This makes everything clearer.
 The Typing system has been rewritten fromm the ground up compared to last time.
 We use a reference to modify the behavior of `type1_expr` so it can be used in part 2.
 No structure can be called `typeof`, `div`, `print` or `println`.
 Structures and functions can't have the same name.
-We use hashtables instead of Set as this is faster.
+We use hashtables instead of sets as this is faster.
+During typing we also gather all of the information needed for allocating variables.
+The environment has some functionnalities to make multi dispatch easier.
 ## pjuliac
 If multiple files are inputed to `pjuliac`, the last one will be the only one proceced.